openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 _inlined_description: _

 Load pixels from an ofFloatPixels instance.

 Same as loadData(ofPixels &) but for ofFloatPixels.

+\sa loadData(const ofPixels & pix)
+Parameters:
+pix Reference to ofFloatPixels instance.